-STEP 2: Remove the white plug from the fitting at the bottom of the cartridge by pushing in the small gray collet and pulling out the plug simultaneously (see Figure 6).
+STEP 2: Remove the white plug from the fitting at the bottom of the cartridge by pushing in the small gray collet and pulling out the plug simultaneously.
+(See figure 6.)

-STEP 3: Connect the red SFC reject tubing by inserting the open end into the fitting at the bottom of the RO membrane cartridge as far as it will go.
+STEP 3: Remove the red plastic cap from the top of the cartridge.
+STEP 4: Connect the red SFC reject tubing by inserting the open end into the fitting at the bottom of the RO membrane cartridge as far as it will go.
 Take note of the tag attached to the SFC tube which indicates the outlet end.